fershad/quick-takes/src/posts/monthly-1.md

 #### **Start**

-- Going to the gym regularly: Yep ⭐
+- _Going to the gym regularly:_ Yep ⭐
-- Doing 20k+ bike rides each week: Nope ❎.
+- _Doing 20k+ bike rides each week:_ Nope ❎.
 It's winter, gimme a break.
 I have been running a bit more instead.
-- Write monthly reviews: Yep ⭐, you're reading it now.
+- _Writing monthly reviews:_ Yep ⭐, you're reading it now.
-- Take the cat outside the apartment: Nope ❎
+- _Taking the cat outside the apartment:_ Nope ❎
-- Note thoughts in a notebook: Nope ❎
+- _Capturing thoughts in a notebook:_ Nope ❎

 #### **Stop**

-- Sugary snacks: Nope ❎
+- _Sugary snacks:_ Nope ❎
-- Using my phone in bed: Nope ❎
+- _Using my phone in bed:_ Nope ❎

 #### **Continue**

-- Taking regular breaks/vacations with Kay: Nope ❎.
+- _Taking regular breaks/vacations with Kay:_ Nope ❎.
 But we are planning a trip to the Nordics this summer after the Touch World Cup!
-- Getting nerd-sniped by work stuff: Yep ⭐
+- _Getting nerd-sniped by work stuff:_ Yep ⭐ 1000000%
-- Following other folks on RSS: Nope ❎.
+- _Following other folks on RSS:_ Nope ❎.
 I have trouble keeping up with my feed as it is.
 Perhaps it's time to clean it up.
-- Building a financial safety-net: Yep ⭐
+- _Building a financial safety-net:_ Yep ⭐